SyedImtiyaz-1/OpenSource-Programs/README.md

 ## Give a Star to this Repository if you're also an Open Source Enthusiast.⭐

-### Note: You can raise an issue if you know more Open Source Programs.🚀
+### Note: Please contribute to this repository if you know more Open Source Programs.🚀